-During an emergency if you are unable to come to the Student Counseling Department, please contact Campus Police at (210) 433-0911.
+During an emergency if you are unable to visit Counseling Services, please contact Campus Police at (210) 433-0911.
 Commuter students experiencing emergencies after hours and off campus, please call 911 or go to the nearest emergency room.
 Please take note of the following emergency numbers: